paulinapawelczyk/paulinapawelczyk/README.md

 Welcome to my page!

-- 🔭 I’m currently working on application development for clients in the insurance industry
+- 🔭 I’m currently working on application development for clients in the banking industry
+- 🦸 I'm experienced in CSS Styling
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m continually learning JavaScript and React
 - 👯 I’m looking to collaborate on projects that will help develop creativity
 - 📫 How to reach me: paulinapatrycja.fior@gmail.com

-I have spent the last 3 years in the automotive industry :racing_car: :oncoming_automobile:
+I have spent 4 years in the automotive industry :racing_car: :oncoming_automobile: working on mobile application that helped people in the car claims settlement path.

-This is really where my adventure with programming and commercial project delivery began. :dart:
+Currently I'm working in Banking Indsutry 🏦 and working on application that helped people to obtain funding for projects in their municipalities and places of residence 🏛️.

+As You can see I LOVE to help people doing fancy application :dart:

-I am a hobby programmer :muscle:, interested in web technologies.
+I am a hobby Programmer :muscle:, interested in Web Technologies.

-In my current job, I am responsible for the application architecture :technologist: not only in Poland, but also in other European countries.
-I also have experience in conducting trainings and presentations in English.